Climate-based cabbage planting guide for Kingston, Ontario

 Typical days to maturity 70–90

-Gardeners usually start indoors around March 2 and plant outdoors from about April 13.
+Cabbage is usually started indoors around March 2 and planted outdoors during the normal local window of April 13 to April 27.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage is usually easy to fit into the season in Kingston, and the real payoff is having enough room to size the crop properly and harvest at the stage you actually want.